aerogear/mobile-docs/.github/ISSUE_TEMPLATE.md

 ## Description
-Add a brief and meaningful description.
+Add a brief and meaningful description with a link to the page that has the issue.

-## Expected Behavior
-Describe the expected behaviour.

-## Actual Behavior
-Describe the current/actual behaviour.

-## Environment

-* Operating system:
-* OpenShift versions:
-* Project Versions:

-## Steps to reproduce
-Describe all steps and pre-requirements which are required to be performed in order to reproduce this scenario. ( E.g 1.
-Action, 2.
-Action ... )